-Accounting standards in India are guidelines that govern how companies record and present their financial statements to regulatory authorities, investors, and all stakeholders.
-The Institute of Chartered Accountants of India (ICAI) is a statutory body established by an Act of Parliament, the Chartered Accountants Act, 1949 (Act No. XXXVIII of 1949) for the regulation and development of the profession of Chartered Accountants in the country, formulates & issue accounting standards in India.
+Accounting standards in India govern how companies record and present their financial statements to regulatory authorities, investors, and all stakeholders.
+The Institute of Chartered Accountants of India (ICAI) is a statutory body established by an Act of Parliament, the Chartered Accountants Act, 1949 (Act No. XXXVIII of 1949), to regulate and develop the profession of Chartered Accountants in the country.
+It formulates and issues accounting standards in India.

 The Indian Accounting Standards (Ind AS), as notified under section 133 of the Companies Act 2013, were first implemented voluntarily in India on April 1, 2015.
 They became mandatory for certain companies on April 1, 2016, and were later extended to other companies and sectors.
 The main objective of Indian accounting standards (Ind-AS) is to bring in more transparency of annual financial statements in company accounts.
 It is a simplified single accounting system common for all companies, cutting out confusion and fraud.